Skip to main content

 Human mitochondrial trifunctional protein fatty acid beta-oxidation metabolon (6DV2).png

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{30}\): Human mitochondrial trifunctional protein fatty acid beta-oxidation metabolon (6DV2).
+Two boxes with text, one pointing to the right, indicating a transition or change, on a blue background.
+Figure \(\PageIndex{30}\): Human mitochondrial trifunctional protein fatty acid beta-oxidation metabolon (6DV2).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...XiUXru4vkRVh87

 • Grays: two thiolase subunits: reversible thiolytic cleavage of 3-ketoacyl-CoA into acyl-CoA and acetyl-CoA, a 2-step reaction involving a covalent intermediate formed with a catalytic cysteine.
-The catalytic residue (C138, C458, and H428) are shown as sticks with CPK colors.
+The catalytic residues (C138, C458, and H428) are shown as sticks with CPK colors.

 • Cyan and magenta subunits: enoyl-CoA hydratase (EC 4.2.1.17) and 3-hydroxyacyl-CoA dehydrogenase (EC 1.1.1.35)